RuihaoQiu/NLP-projects/ML-models.md

 ```
 ![](plots/confusion_matrix_heatmap_test.png)

-I will discuss model evaluation in a separated chapter, since it is important to select the right measurement for a machine learning problem.
+We could use other measurements e.g. F-score, AUC curve, I might discuss in the future.